straydogstudio/film_roll/README.md

 See an [example here](http://straydogstudio.github.io/film_roll/fullscreen.html).

+## Responsive Images

+FilmRoll must have a specific width for all child elements to center a given item.
+The question is, if the children have responsive sizes, what size should they be?
+To answer this question FilmRoll makes an assumption: the size of the child elements before all FilmRoll styling is applied is what they should be in the carousel.
+It will measure the child element widths, and fix them with inline styling.

+You can take advantage of this in a few ways:

+* If you have varying widths, and the heights end up changing in a mobile format, use CSS to force the height of all children.
+* Use one 'banner' child to resize all other children to the same height by calling javascript on the `film_roll:resizing` event.

 ## Using Javascript

 If you wish to move to a specific child using external javascript, use the `moveToIndex` or `moveToChild` functions: